botmasterai/botmasterai.github.io/content/getting-started/socketio-setup.md

 You should have a read through this code to make sure you understand it as that is the code communicating with our botmaster backend.

 On the first line, we call: `var socket = io('?botmasterUserId=wantedUserId');`.
 This effectively opens up a socket connection with our backend by making a request to something like this: `io('ws://localhost:3000?botmasterUserId=wantedUserId');`.
-Here as you can see, we are setting a query param called **botmasterUserId** to 'wantedUserId'.
+Here as you can see, we are setting a query param called **botmasterUserId** to "wantedUserId".
 This is done because we want to make sure that when we are getting updates in our backend, the `update.sender.id` part will be what we set it to here and not anything else (by default the randomly allocated socket.id value).
 This is even more important when your users can connect from different clients and you want to make sure the botmaster reply is propagated to all the clients.

 In the `form.onsubmit` part, we make sure that the text contained in the input cell is correctly formatted then sent to botmaster via the websocket.
 We also make sure to display it in our page and to then clear the input.